IanFinlayson/exploring-cs/chapter05.md

 ------------------------------------------------------------------------

-Oftentimes, we want to test a condition and, if it\'s true, do one thing, and if it\'s false, do another thing.
+Oftentimes, we want to test a condition and, if it's true, do one thing, and if it's false, do another thing.
 For example, if we want to write some code which tells us how to get dressed based on the temperature, we could do something like this: